A Rewriting System for Convex Optimization Problems: Introduction

 Mathematical optimization centers on the optimization problem.
 Every optimization problem has three attributes: a variable whose value is to be assigned, constraints that the variable must satisfy, and a real-valued objective function that measures the displeasure or cost incurred by any particular assignment to the variable.
 To solve an optimization problem is to find a numerical assignment to the variable that minimizes the objective function among all choices that satisfy the constraints.

 Unfortunately, most optimization problems cannot be solved efficiently \citep[\S1.4]{boyd2004}.
 There are, however, classes of optimization problems that can be solved in polynomial time.
-An important such class is the one composed of \textit{convex} optimization problems --- problems where the objective function is convex and where the constraints are described by a set of equality constraints with affine functions and inequality constraints with convex functions \citep{NN1994, boyd2004}.
+An important such class contains \textit{convex} optimization problems --- problems where the objective function is convex and where the constraints are described by a set of equality constraints with affine functions and inequality constraints with convex functions \citep{NN1994, boyd2004}.

 Modern convex optimization has its origin in linear programming, which traces back to the late 1940s, after the Second World War \citep[\S2]{dantzig1963}.
 Since then, convex optimization has been extended to include a much wider variety of problems, and has found application in machine learning \citep{hastie2009}, control \citep{boyd1994}, and computer science \citep{bertsekas1991, goemans1995, parrilo2003}, to name just a few of the fields touched by it.
 To accommodate the applications of convex optimization, researchers and practitioners have over the years authored many software packages.
 We distinguish between two types of software packages: domain-specific languages, which streamline the process of specifying optimization problems, and low-level numerical solvers, which furnish solutions to problem instances.